nabekhan/musicmemorydocs/docs/method/interview.md

 Would you be interested in going over some questions that will help us put together a playlist for (patient name)?
 Or do know any specific music, genre of music, or artists (patient name) enjoys listening to?
 (Aim for 15 songs minimum and 20 max)

-(If family is having trouble identifying specific songs, offer them the email option)
+(If family is having trouble identifying specific songs, [prompt replies using the questions below](interview.md#helpful-interview-questions) and offer them the email option)

-(proceed to go over questions below if needed)

 Thank you so much for your time!
 Is there anything else you would like us to note?
 ```

 If the call goes to the family members voicemail:
 ```
 “Hello, this is (your name) calling from the Volunteers Office at Burnaby Hospital.
 My call today is in response to a request to create a music playlist for your family member on Unit 2C (do not mention the patient’s name).
 Another volunteer will call back at a future date.”
 ```
 After providing this voicemail message, return the paper referral to the Music & Memory folder and leave a note to subsequent volunteer regarding the date and time you left the voicemail.

-# Email Template
+## Email Template
 If the family is unable to take a call, you can use the following email template to request music suggestions:

 ```